docker-archive/dcus-hol-2017/securing-apps-docker-enterprise/README.md

 Creating service pets_web
 ```

-6. Go to your browser and in the address pane type in `<node-public-ip>`.
+6. Go to your browser and in the address pane type in `<node0-public-ip>`.
 You should see that the app has succesfully deployed with the new change.

 ### <a name="Task 3.2"></a>Task 3.2: Rescan the Remediated Application